-Calling the StateHasChanged() method in Blazor, you can be notified that the state has been changed and re-render the components to push their changes to the browser using SignalR.
-The following example demonstrates how the Counter component is pushing the increment count data automatically using the Timer function and updating the UI in the browser by calling the StateHasChanged() method in the InvokeAsync action.
+By calling the StateHasChanged() method in Blazor, you can receive notifications about state changes and trigger component re-rendering to push the changes to the browser using SignalR.
+An example that illustrates this functionality is the Counter component.
+In this example, the component automatically pushes incremented count data using the Timer function and updates the UI in the browser by invoking the StateHasChanged() method within the InvokeAsync action.

 [Counter.razor]